 - Maintaining employee autonomy when making a decision about things like grievances, accepting new job responsibilities, promotions, etc.

-- Better managing of payroll costs – the employer is not hindered by a collective bargaining agreement.
-In other words, there is more freedom to choose benefits vendors and design benefits packages, full control over the compensation schedule, the ability to design leave policies that work for the employer and the workforce, etc.
+- Better managing of payroll costs – one of the main disadvantages of unions is that the employer is hindered by a collective bargaining agreement.
+Without a union, there is more freedom for employers to choose benefits vendors and design benefits packages, have full control over the compensation schedule, the ability to design leave policies that work for the employer and the workforce, etc.

 - Retention of ability to motivate employees with opportunities for future job advancement and job redesigns without hindrance from the union